brucejohnson/jfxplot/README.md

 This code is mostly an experiment in learning about R graphics, Renjin, and testing the possibility of adding graphics to Renjin.

+The plot and barplot commands currently work by using the JavaFX chart library.

+A prototype of a Graphics Device that uses the JavaFX Canvas is included.

 # Example

 Add the jar file, plot-0.1-SNAPSHOT.jar, to the renjin dependencies directory.